tal-zvon/tree_check/README.md

 ==========

-I have had 2 NAS (Network Attached Storage) devices for quite a while now, and despite them both running RAID 5, there's always a chance that a until will suffer a catastrophic failure one of these days, and all its data will be gone.
+I have had 2 NAS (Network Attached Storage) devices for quite a while now, and despite them both running RAID 5, there's always a chance that a unit will suffer a catastrophic failure one of these days, and all its data will be gone.
 I figured it might be nice if I had something keeping track of what files/folders were on them both, so that if one of them dies, I would know